March 25, 2026

 From patient data to population research

-Primary care holds an enormous amount of patient data, lab results, diagnoses, prescriptions, vital signs, specialist letters, but accessing it at population level has always been the bottleneck.
-Identifying a cohort like "patients with elevated NT-proBNP who are not on an ACE inhibitor" typically means weeks of manual chart review or custom database queries.
+Primary care holds a large amount of patient data, lab results, diagnoses, prescriptions, vital signs, specialist letters.
+Access to this data at population level has always been a bottleneck.
+Identifying a cohort like "patients with elevated NT-proBNP and signs of heart failure who are not receiving RAAS-inhibiting therapy" typically requires combining custom database queries with extensive manual chart review.

-Co-Medic Research changes this.
-Describe the cohort you need, and Co-Medic evaluates the entire patient population, pulling from both coded EHR data and unstructured clinical text.
+Co-Medic Research makes population and cohort analysis directly actionable, providing straightforward insight into the full practice population based on coded EHR data supplemented with concepts from unstructured clinical text.
 The result is a structured, queryable population table ready for analysis.

 How it works